 For my lower elementary students, I leave blank, legal-sized paper (8.5 x 14 inch) that they can fold either in half to make 2 boxes on the front and 2 on the back to draw in, or fold twice to make 4 boxes on both sides.
 Using one box per music selection, students draw what they think the music is about, what instruments they think they hear, and/or what they think the instruments are trying to sound like.
 In the lesson plan, I give the parameters that students must listen to the first minute of music without talking or drawing/coloring.
 Then they're given X amount of minutes to draw their idea before the substitute selects several students to share their picture and explain it to the class.
 The final step is the substitute revealing the composer and official title of the music.
 Those steps are repeated for each box on their paper until either all students have had a chance at some point to share or the music period comes to an end.

 My upper elementary listening lessons follow the same steps of listening, writing, drawing, and sharing, but they use a more structured worksheet with questions that encourage them to use the elements of music as their guide to write and describe what they hear (tempo, timbre, dynamics, etc.).
 An online search for "music listening logs," "music listening worksheets," or "SQUILT" (Super Quiet Uninterrupted Listening Time, an acronym coined many years ago by the Music K-8 Magazine resource) will bring up examples for you to see what such a worksheet might look like.

-Aside from listening lessons, there are 3 other categories of activities that I like to leave as music sub lesson plans.
-Check out the Cart Closet for a 2-part video series in which I share those resources AND while you're in there, grab a FREE sample listening lesson plan that you can use for *your* elementary music classes!
+Aside from listening lessons, there are other activities that I like to leave as music sub lesson plans.
+Check out the Cart Closet for a 2-part video series in which I share those resources AND while you're in there, grab a FREE sample listening lesson plan that you can use for your elementary music classes!